-The Institute is partnering with The Asia Foundation in 2021-2022 to help facilitate discussions about knowledge-based regional engagement within the Partnerships for Infrastructure (P4I) program.
+The Institute partnered with The Asia Foundation in 2021-2022 to help facilitate discussions about knowledge-based regional engagement within the Partnerships for Infrastructure (P4I) program.
 P4I is an Australian Government initiative partnering with Southeast Asia to foster inclusive growth through sustainable infrastructure.
-The discussion will be facilitated through a four-step process, including a review of relevant documents, the preparation of a discussion paper, facilitating an on-line discussion amongst P4I staff and preparing a final paper that captures the outcome of the discussion.
-The Institute's contribution is provided by Senior Research Fellow Dr. Elisabeth Jackson.
+The discussion was facilitated through a four-step process, including a review of relevant documents, the preparation of a discussion paper, facilitating an on-line discussion amongst P4I staff and the preparation of a final paper that captured the outcome of the discussion.
+The Institute's contribution was provided by Senior Research Fellow Dr. Elisabeth Jackson.

 Researching disability leadership in Indonesia with Yayasan BILiC